torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	$PERIOD duration.  "max" for $MAX indicates no limit.
 If only one number is written, $MAX is updated.

+	This file affects only processes under the fair-class scheduler.

   cpu.max.burst
 	A read-write single value file which exists on non-root cgroups.
 The default is "0".

 	The burst in the range [0, $MAX].

+	This file affects only processes under the fair-class scheduler.

   cpu.pressure
 	A read-write nested-keyed file.

 	Shows pressure stall information for CPU.
 See :ref:`Documentation/accounting/psi.rst <psi>` for details.

+	This file accounts for all the processes in the cgroup.

   cpu.uclamp.min
 	A read-write single value file which exists on non-root cgroups.